trevorgrabham/webserver/outline.md

 - [ ] Make the colors for the `#dashboard-section` a bit prettier

 - [ ] Make the timer auto-reset if timer < 1 min

+- [ ] Make the `.tag-summary-tag-title` text expand if on hover if they are hidden